 One hallmark of headless is the use of APIs, experience managers, and tools such as Heroku and Mulesoft as well as the importance of IT partners.
 These resources are a critical part of every company’s innovation strategy, delivering new functionality and experiences that engage customers and stay ahead of their expectations.

 If you’re in ecommerce, you know that keeping pace with emerging touchpoints and experiences isn’t easy (and often requires a lot of coffee).
-COVID-19 is only accelerating this.
 In a traditional ecommerce model, new experiences can require updates to both the front- and back-end system, which can turn even small projects into huge headaches.

 What are the benefits of headless commerce?

 The adopters of headless commerce are typically bigger enterprises with larger development and IT teams along with a DIY attitude.
 This makes sense, as the custom programming needed to produce and build a separate front end and back end reliably can take a major investment of development hours.
 These businesses often have months-long development queues and ambitious creative and marketing teams that are eager to rapidly test new designs, copy, and templates on the front end.
-Today, with the health crisis forcing the pace in business change, brands need to embrace innovation like never before.
-Every hour of developer time is precious, as speed-to-market is often tied to increasing cash-flow.
+On the heels of a pandemic that shifted shopping to digital-first experiences, brands need to embrace innovation like never before.
+Every hour of developer time is precious, as speed-to-market is often tied to increasing cash flow.

-If you’re thinking of making the switch to headless commerce, the four biggest benefits tend to be worth the effort and can accelerate your business.
+If you’re thinking of making the switch to headless commerce, the benefits tend to be worth the effort and can dramatically accelerate your business.

 - Better employee adoption.
 Some organizations can be reluctant to use new technologies due to steep learning curves.
 Having a modern commerce platform alongside the simplicity of headless commerce solves this problem, since everyone on your team can easily access and update the front end without advanced skills.